-3.0.2 Feature vector construction
+3.2.
+Feature vector construction

 The second step concerns building up feature vectors for each concepts in the two ontologies.
 The intuition is that for each concept a feature vector can be calculated based on the documents assigned to it.
 Following a classic Rocchio algorithm [1], the feature vector for concept a_i is computed as the average vector over all document vectors that belong to concept a_i .
-The outputs of this step are two intermediate ontologies, O'A and O'B , where each concept has been associated with a feature vector.
+Following the same idea, the feature vector of a non-leaf concept is computed as the centroid vector of its instance vector, sub-concepts vector and related concepts vector.
+Thus, hierarchical and contextual information is partially taken into consideration.
+The output of this step is two intermediate ontologies, O'A and O'B , where each concept has been associated with a feature vector.